Timothy M. Roberson

 W. Dixon Millican Jr.

-Mr. Millican is a Top-Level geologist/seismic interpreter, skilled in the integration of seismic interpretation, subsurface geology, and reservoir rock properties with thirty-five years of experience in Texas, Louisiana, and the Gulf of Mexico with specialized experience in salt dome and sub-salt exploration/exploitation and interpretation.
+Mr. Millican is a top-level geologist/seismic interpreter, skilled in the integration of seismic interpretation, subsurface geology, and reservoir rock properties with 35 years of experience in Texas, Louisiana, and the Gulf of Mexico with specialized experience in salt dome and sub-salt exploration/exploitation and interpretation.
 Mr. Millican has interpreted 3-D and 2-D seismic on SMT, Petrel, GeoQuest, Landmark, and Geographix workstations since the late 1980’s with special emphasis placed on working within a multi-discipline team.
-Read more...

-Mr. Millican left Exxon in 1982 and began work in Houston with Elf Exploration Inc. where he continued prospect development work in the Gulf of Mexico.
-While with Elf, Mr. Millican generated over two dozen prospects which led to discoveries in the Brazos, West Cameron, Matagorda Island, High Island areas of over 10 mmbo and 94 bcfg.
-Between 1996 and 2000, Mr. Millican worked offshore for Allied Natural Gas, an offshore operator in the Gulf of Mexico, and worked onshore for Roberson Oil Co.
+Mr. Millican’s career began in 1979 with Exxon Company U.S.A. as an associate geologist for three years.
+He then moved on to Elf Exploration Inc. where he continued prospect development work in the Gulf of Mexico.
+While with Elf, Mr. Millican generated over two dozen prospects which led to discoveries in the Brazos, West Cameron, Matagorda Island, and High Island areas of over 10 MMBO and 94 BCF.
+Between 1996 and 2000, Mr. Millican worked offshore for Allied Natural Gas in the Gulf of Mexico and onshore for Roberson Oil Co.

-Mr. Millican holds a Bachelor of Science in Geology from Louisiana State University at Baton Rouge, LA, 1979.
-He is licensed with the Texas Board of Geologists License #6494 and has Co-authored “The Use of Immersive 3D Technology and coustic Impedance Inversion to Drive Real-time Geo-steering of a Horizontal Well”, AAPG Bulletin, Vol. 88, No. 13.
+Mr. Millican holds a BS in Geology from Louisiana State University at Baton Rouge, LA.
+He is a member of the AAPG and SEG and is licensed with the Texas Board of Geologists and has Co-authored “The Use of Immersive 3D Technology and Acoustic Impedance Inversion to Drive Real-time Geo-steering of a Horizontal Well”, AAPG Bulletin, Vol. 88, No. 13.

 Patricia A. (Pat) Johnson, CPA

 Ms. Johnson joined Texas Standard Oil Company in 2001.
-She has since been responsible for all aspects of General Ledger and Operations accounting for several Texas Standard Oil Company affiliated entities.
-In addition to her accounting duties she has handled all office administration tasks.
-Read more...
+She has since been responsible for all aspects of general ledger and operations accounting for Texas Standard Oil LLC and its affiliated entities.
+In addition to her accounting duties, she handles all office administration tasks.

 Doug Scott has over 45 years of E&P experience primarily in the Permian Basin, but also in the Rocky Mountains, South America, Europe and Asia.
 Mr. Scott spent over 40 years with Halliburton where he served across multiple positions and geographies.
 After retiring from Halliburton, Mr. Scott consulted for Tall City Exploration, Halliburton, and several other Permian Basin operators.